 Under Solvency II, the supervision of the risks to which an insurer is exposed and the management of those risks play a central role.
-The financial requirements reflect the risks to which insurers are exposed.
-Moreover, Solvency II aims to be in line with market developments and the internal risk management systems used by insurers.
+The financial requirements reflect the risks to which insurers are exposed to.
+Solvency II aims to provide a framework for a risk-based approach to assess and mitigate risks and the overarching objective is to strengthen policyholder protection.

-Proteq discloses its solvency position and financial condition on a Solvency II basis by means of public reports as required by law.
+Proteq is subject to Solvency II regulation and disclosure requirement to publish public reports as required by law.
 Solvency II applies to the supervised insurance entitity Proteq.

-Proteq calculates its position under Solvency II using the standard formula, applying the Volatility Adjustment (VA) and thus making use of the possibility of applying long-term guarantee measures.
-Proteq does not apply the Matching Adjustment.
+Proteq calculates its solvency capital requirement under Solvency II using the standard formula, applying the Volatility Adjustment (VA) and thus making use of the possibility of applying long-term guarantee measures.

-The internal risk limit for the Solvency II capital ratio on Proteq level amounts to 140%.
 When determining the Solvency II capital ratio, the loss absorbing capacity of deferred tax assets may be set off against the Solvency Capital Requirement.
-Tax offsetting (Loss Absorbing Capacity of Deferred Taxes) in the SCR is applied at 35% for Proteq, including a 20% haircut.